The majority of the Library's books are now available online as eBooks. You can search for both print and online using UR Library Search.

 The leading source of up to date information about over 90,000 influential people from all walks of life, worldwide, who have left their mark on British public life.Who Was Who is an archive of people included in previous editions of Who's Who.

-This collection of reference works allows cross searching of over 100 dictionaries and encyclopedias published by Oxford University Press.
+A collection of reference works published by Oxford University Press, enabling cross searching of over 100 world-leading dictionaries and encyclopaedias.

 eBook collections: